By literally providing a floating map of the targeted area, surgeons can be quicker and more precise.

 Patient-specific, holographic anatomical models can reduce surgery and treatment costs by aiding pre-op planning, reducing intra-operative time, and improving patient outcomes by allowing greater surgical precision.

-Let’s take a look at some of the ways holographic 3D models are being used in healthcare, how these models are created, and how they offer a cost-effective way for hospitals and other surgical facilities to provide doctors with a deep look inside the human body.
+Let’s take a look at some of the ways holographic 3D models are being used in healthcare, how these models are visualized, and how they offer a cost-effective way for hospitals and other surgical facilities to provide doctors with a deep look inside the human body.

 Why use holographic 3D surgical models?